 Some of RFS's Representatives, including its management employees, are also broker-dealer registered representatives of APW Capital, Inc. ("APW"), a broker-dealer, member FINRA/SIPC.
-Some of the Representatives are also licensed insurance agents of an independent insurance brokerage, are appointed as agents by various life insurance companies, and are licensed to sell life, annuities, and long-term care insurance.
+In addition, our firm is also a licensed insurance agency therefore, some of the Representatives are also licensed insurance agents of our insurance agency or of an independent insurance brokerage.
+As appointed as agents they are licensed to sell life, annuities, and long-term care insurance.
 As registered representatives of APW or as insurance agents on behalf of the insurance brokerage, the Representatives recommend that advisory clients purchase securities or insurance products, either to implement recommendations made in connection with the Financial Planning Services or Consulting Services, or to meet other financial needs or objectives of the clients.

-If clients elect to implement the Representatives' recommendations on behalf of APW to purchase securities (including mutual funds, 529 Plans, or variable products), or on behalf of the insurance brokerage to purchase insurance products (including life, annuities, and long-term care), RFS and the Representatives will receive compensation (including sales charges and 12b-1 Fees from sales of mutual funds, 529 Plans, and variable products, and insurance commissions from sales of insurance products).
+If clients elect to implement the Representatives' recommendations on behalf of APW to purchase securities (including mutual funds, 529 Plans, or variable products), or on behalf of the insurance brokerage to purchase insurance products (including life, annuities, and long-term care), RFS and/or the Representatives will receive compensation (including sales charges and 12b-1 Fees from sales of mutual funds, 529 Plans, and variable products, and insurance commissions from sales of insurance products.
 Refer to the discussion above under Additional Fees & Expenses for further information regarding mutual fund compensation, including 12b-1 Fees.
 Historically, this has been a very small part of RFS's overall business.